Deepak-Das01/openshift-installation/README.md

 ## Part A : Bastion Host Configuration

-Step1 : Copy the Git repository to the Linux host, download the required CLI tool packages, extract them using tar xzvf <tarball.tar.gz>, and move the binaries to /usr/bin/ for system-wide access.
+### Step 1 : Copy the Git repository to the Linux host, download the required CLI tool packages, extract them using tar xzvf <tarball.tar.gz>, and move the binaries to /usr/bin/ for system-wide access.
 ~~~
 $ git clone https://github.com/Deepak-Das01/openshift-installation.git
 $ cd cli-tools/